luxonis/depthai-python/docs/source/components/nodes/edge_detector.rst

 EdgeDetector
 ============

-Edge detector uses `Sobel filter <https://en.wikipedia.org/wiki/Sobel_operator>`__ to create image that emphasises edges.
+Edge detector uses `Sobel filter <https://en.wikipedia.org/wiki/Sobel_operator>`__ to create an image that emphasises edges.

 How to place it
 ###############